RyanisyydsTT/MCSAST-Py/README.md

     The script will automatically check if Java is installed and if the version is supported (17-21).
 If Java is not found or not supported, the script will exit with an error message.

 2. **Choose a Server Type:**
-    The script supports various server types.
+    The setup supports various server types.
 You will be prompted to choose one from the list:
     - Paper
     - Purpur
     - Pufferfish